Sv443/Sv443/README.md

 ---

-**My projects are free to use and open source so I rely on donations to keep my servers and domains running.**
+**My projects are free to use and open source so I rely on contributions and donations to keep my servers and domains running.**
-If you like what I do, [please consider supporting my development.](https://github.com/sponsors/Sv443) Any help will mean the world to me ❤️
+If you like what I do, please consider contributing code or [supporting the development financially](https://github.com/sponsors/Sv443) - any help will mean the world to me ❤️

 <!-- TODO: add this workflow https://github.com/JamesIves/github-sponsors-readme-action -->
 <!-- Massive thanks to my sponsors ❤